Chest reconstruction: Patients

 Chest reconstruction surgery candidates desire a flat chest, which may or may not include masculinization.
 These candidates may include cisgender men with gynecomastia; transgender men who are medically transitioning and have chest dysphoria; and non-binary people with breasts.
-All of the above listed may experience chest dysphoria and/or a desire to masculinize its size or shape.

-Gynecomastia is a common breast deformity that can occur in cisgender men, which may require surgical intervention.
+In cisgender men, gynecomastia is a common breast deformity characterized by additional breast tissue, which may require surgical intervention.
 Causes of gynecomastia may vary but may include drug side effects or genetics.